Barbarian: Marxist use of term

+Luxemburg's quote inspired the naming of the French unorthodox Marxist group Socialisme ou Barbarie led by Cornelius Castoriadis formed in 1948, and the Marxist scholar István Mészáros in his 2001 book Socialism or Barbarism: From the "American Century" to the Crossroads.

 Modern popular culture

 Modern popular culture contains such fantasy barbarians as Conan the Barbarian.
 In such fantasy, the negative connotations traditionally associated with "Barbarian" are often inverted.
 For example, "The Phoenix on the Sword" (1932), the first of Robert E. Howard's "Conan" series, is set soon after the "Barbarian" protagonist had forcibly seized the turbulent kingdom of Aquilonia from King Numedides, whom he strangled upon his throne.
-The story is clearly slanted to imply that the kingdom greatly benefited by power passing from a decadent and tyrannical hereditary monarch to a strong and vigorous Barbarian usurper.
+The story is clearly slanted to imply that the kingdom greatly benefited from power passing from a decadent and tyrannical hereditary monarch to a strong and vigorous Barbarian usurper.

+In video games, Barbarians appear throughout the Civilization series, spawning on the map to attack exploring units and loot cities.